jeffdgr8/kotbase/docs/query-builder.md

 !!! example "<span id='example-2'>Example 2.
 Using SELECT to Retrieve All Properties</span>"

-    This query shows how to retrieve all properties from all documents in your database.
+    This query shows how to retrieve all properties from all documents in a collection.

     ```kotlin
     val queryAll = QueryBuilder
         .select(SelectResult.all())
-        .from(DataSource.database(database))
+        .from(DataSource.collection(collection))
         .where(Expression.property("type").equalTo(Expression.string("hotel")))
     ```